 "I try to teach my students how to think about the music business.
 This means they must learn the fundamentals—copyrights and contracts, rights and obligations—and exercise their minds to understand how to accomplish their goals."

-"I continue to focus on the fundamentals in terms of helping students understand the legal rights relating to the music business, how to recognize the relevant factors and consider their options when making choices.
-It’s not enough to memorize how the music business works today, because the business will be different next semester or next year, let alone five years from now."
+"I continue to focus on helping students understand the legal rights relating to the music business, how to recognize the relevant factors and consider their options when making choices.
+It’s not enough to know how the music business works today, because the business will be different next semester or next year, let alone five years from now."

-"When students and young artists think about the music business, they must remember that, in the end, it’s really about protecting the music, treating the music as being precious."
+"When students and young artists think about the music business, they must remember that, in the end, it’s really about protecting the music, treating artists and their art as precious."

-"I want students to understand how deals are structured in terms of both money now and money later, advances and royalties, and to figure out the possible ways deals can be negotiated in order to address artistic and financial concerns.
-Hopefully, my students learn that with knowledge and creative thinking they and their 'team' have the power to develop business strategies and negotiate deals that serve their interests."
+"I want students to understand how deals are structured in terms of both money now and money later, advances and royalties, and to figure out the possible ways deals can be negotiated in order to address artistic, business, and legal concerns.
+Hopefully, my students learn that with knowledge and creative thinking they and their team have the power to develop business strategies and negotiate deals that serve their interests."

 "I see my job as helping talented people produce what they want to produce, to help them understand the world around them so they have the freedom to be creative and obtain the full benefits—artistic and financial—from their efforts."